 NEW!
 Inaugural newsletter of Federal & Global Semester DC alumni

 Federal & Global Times, Issue 1

 Federal Semester and the Federal Aviation Administration celebrate a year of working together to mentor students in the federal sector.
 Read more about the success of this partnership in its inaugural year.

 Federal Semester alumni awarded Boren Scholarship.
-Three Federal Semester alumni have been named Boren Scholars for 2013-14.
-Erin Hylton, Energy and Environmental Policy FY2011, will be studying abroad in Brazil for her Boren year, focusing on the Portuguese language as well as Brazil's regional integration process, foreign policy, transformation of the economy and improvements in social well-being.
+Three Federal Semester alumni were named Boren Scholars for 2013-14.
+Erin Hylton, Energy and Environmental Policy FY2011, studied abroad in Brazil for her Boren year, focusing on the Portuguese language as well as Brazil's regional integration process, foreign policy, transformation of the economy and improvements in social well-being.
 She is interested in understanding the context in which engineering projects are designed and implemented.
-Elizabeth Teoman, Homeland Security Policy FY2012, will be studying in Turkey, and Jacob Stanfill, Homeland Security Policy FY2013, will be studying Arabic in Egypt.
+Elizabeth Teoman, Homeland Security Policy FY2012, studied in Turkey, and Jacob Stanfill, Homeland Security Policy FY2013, studied Arabic in Egypt.

 "Your Health is Worth a Shot."
 By Grace Zhang, March 27, 2013.
 Grace Zhang, Health Policy FY2013 and DHHS/ACF intern, writes about vaccinations on the Department of Health and Human Services Administration for Children and Families blog.